An Arrow Against the Wind by P. H. Solomon

 The Bright Side – A Story About People

 We would be hard-pressed to say that we love P. H. Solomon and his work because of the fantasy alone.
 Don’t misunderstand us, he has crafted a vibrant fantasy world.
-That being said, so have many others, who’s praises we do not sing so highly.
-Mister Solomon focuses on more than the fantasy, he focuses of the characters.
+That being said, so have many others, whose praises we do not sing so highly.
+Mister Solomon focuses on more than the fantasy, he focuses on the characters.
 Even if you disagree with their rationale, you always understand what motivates Mister Solomon’s characters, their actions are neither random or scripted, but organic.
 He crafts believable characters to inhabit the intriguing land of Denaria, and it is that we love the most.

 There are so many skills it takes to be a great fantasy writer.
 You need to be imaginative, thoughtful, and empathetic.
 It can be hard for some writers, who just force their characters to act a certain way simply to move the story along.
 That kind of writing won’t earn you high marks from us.
 This is what separates, in our minds, a genre novel, a novel meant to be consumed and tossed aside, from a real piece of art.
 We’re not saying that other books we have read don’t cross this threshold, but that Mister Solomon’s writing exemplifies the distinction better than any other.

-On it’s surface, this looks like a standard fantasy novel, something a fan of R. A. Salvatore might write for other fans to eat up.
+On its surface, this looks like a standard fantasy novel, something a fan of R. A. Salvatore might write for other fans to eat up.
 This book pushes deeper than that, and while Athson still sits as king of development hill, the other characters have been fleshed out in a way that makes the story real.
 That is the goal, is it not?

 The Rating – A+

 We knew where this would end up.
 If you were here for our review of The Bow of Destiny (you can read it here) then you did too.
 We have read more than a couple great books this year, and An Arrow Against the Wind is surely among them.
 Mister Solomon’s solid and deliberate pacing, deep characters, and love of fantasy push this novel forward, beyond what it so easily could have been and forward, making it something worth reading.
 In short, we loved it.
-If you love good fantasy and good characters, they you will like it too.
+If you love a good fantasy and good characters, then you will like it too.
 We can’t recommend reading before The Bow of Destiny, however.
 That being said, they’re both inexpensive and well worth the price.
 We look forward to more of P. H. Solomon’s work in the future.

 Also, if you loved these books, you can pre-order The Bow of Hart Saga Book 3, The White Arrow!